What is Clinic To Community?

-- Answer your individual questions about seizures and epilepsy (causes, type of seizures).
+Answer your individual questions about seizures and epilepsy (causes, type of seizures, etc.).

-2. An overview of seizures, epilepsy and seizure first aid for parents, youth and adults.
+2. Provide you with an overview of seizures, epilepsy and seizure first aid for parents, youth and adults.

-3. A seizure log to document triggers along with what happens before, during and after a seizure.
+3. Provide you with a seizure log to document triggers along with what happens before, during and after a seizure.

 4. Provide you with a series of strategy sheets.